-Along with the release of the iPhone 4S, Apple have also launched their latest iOS version: iOS 5.
-There are quite a few modifications updates in this version, and here's our roundup of the key changes to expect when you upgrade.
+Along with the release of the iPhone 4s, Apple have also launched their latest update: iOS 5.
+Here's our roundup of the key changes to expect when you upgrade.

 All the notifications are now displayed in one location under Notification Center.
 Apple already managed to take care of the annoying pop-ups that were present in the previous iOS versions, but you can still keep it the old way should you prefer.